YoniWitz/Photos-Viewer/README.md

 This project covers a lot of different aspects of a Full Stack developer's responsibilites, including:

 ### Back End
-Running a server on Node and
+Running a server on Node
 Web services and http requsts using Express
 CSV parsing
 User registration and login API
 Photos API, with and without params
 Pagination

 ### Front End
 Registration and Login pages
 Responsive and filtered photos in grid display

 ##  Installation Instructions